 Change in Thesis Title or Abstract

-If there are any changes in your Thesis Title or Abstract, please complete an updated Request for Approval of Master's Thesis Topic form.
+If there are any changes in your Thesis Title or Abstract, please complete a revised Request for Approval of Master's Thesis Topic form via DocuSign.
 Indicate on the form that this is only a change in title, abstract, or both.
-You and your advisor must sign the form and submit it to the Office of Student Services for processing.
+You and your advisor must sign the form.
 Changes to a master's thesis title or abstract are handled administratively and need not go to the Woodruff School Graduate Committee for approval.

 Change in Thesis Reading Committee

 If there are any changes to your Master's Thesis Reading Committee, it must be submitted to the Office of Student Services on a revised Request for Approval of Master's Thesis Topic form.
 Please follow the above instructions in steps 2 and 3 in order to have the new reading committee member(s) approved.
 If the person is not a Georgia Tech faculty member, please email the CV to your Staff Academic Advisor in the Office of Student Services.

 The purpose of the master's thesis is to further your educational development by requiring you to plan, conduct, and report an organized and systematic study of importance.
 In keeping with the Woodruff School’s policy of educating both practicing and research engineers, a thesis might range from a design project to a fundamental research investigation.
 Although you may propose a thesis topic and seek an advisor, the usual procedure is for you to work on a problem suggested by a faculty member.
 If you are employed on a sponsored research project, the thesis will usually be derived from this work.

 A master's thesis should present information in four steps: